How You Self Talk To Yourself Can Silence Your Inner Critic

 • “Are we there yet?”

-So the biggest wonder for the sane mind is why we talk to ourselves, which usually describes exactly what’s happening.
+The biggest wonder for the sane mind is why we talk to ourselves, which usually describes our real time reality.
 You have to wonder who it is that’s actually doing all this talking.

 Getting Ourselves Ready